zzzprojects/docs/entityframework.net/pages/TBD/troubleshooting/cannot-construct-entity.md

 ## Exception: The entity cannot be constructed in a LINQ to Entities query

-In Entity Framework, mapped entities represent database tables, and Entity Framework doesn't allow to project on a mapped entity in a LINQ to Entities query.
+In Entity Framework, mapped entities represent database tables, and Entity Framework doesn't allow projecting on a mapped entity in a LINQ to Entities query.
 If you project on a mapped entity, then it will partially load an entity, which is not a valid state.
-EF won't have any clue how to handle when the entity is updated.
+EF won't have any clue how to handle it when the entity is updated.

 ```csharp
 using (var context = new CustomerContext())